-- 3. (1) With the consent of any responsible person, a supervision order may include a requirement- - (a) that he take all reasonable steps to ensure that the supervised child complies with any direction given by the supervisor under paragraph 2; - (b) that he take all reasonable steps to ensure that the supervised child complies with any requirement included in the order under paragraph 4 or 5; - (c) that he comply with any directions given by the supervisor requiring him to attend at a place specified in the directions for the purpose of taking part in activities so specified. - (2) A direction given under sub-paragraph (1)(c) may specify the time at which the responsible person is to attend and whether or not the supervised child is required to attend with him. - (3) A supervision order may require any person who is a responsible person in relation to the supervised child to keep the supervisor informed of his address, if it differs from the supervised child's.
+- 3. (1) With the consent of any responsible person, a supervision order may include a requirement that the responsible person must- - (a) take all reasonable steps to ensure that the supervised child complies with any direction given by the supervisor under paragraph 2; - (b) take all reasonable steps to ensure that the supervised child complies with any requirement included in the order under paragraph 4 or 5; - (c) comply with any directions given by the supervisor requiring him or her to attend at a place specified in the directions for the purpose of taking part in activities so specified. - (2) A direction given under sub-paragraph (1)(c) may specify the time at which the responsible person is to attend and whether or not the supervised child is required to attend with him or her.

+(3) A supervision order may require any person who is a responsible person in relation to the supervised child to keep the supervisor informed of the responsible person's address, if it differs from that of the supervised child.